awslabs/amazon-qldb-shell/README.md

 qldbshell> exit
 ```
 We use backticks in the example above since we use are using Ion literals.
 For more on querying Ion literals, go [here](https://docs.aws.amazon.com/qldb/latest/developerguide/ql-reference.query.html).
-Each statement between connect and disconnect is considered as a transaction.
+Each statement except exit is considered as a transaction.

 ### See also